Biophotonics: Laser micro-scalpel

 Laser micro-scalpels are a combination of fluorescence microscopy and a femtosecond laser "can penetrate up to 250 micrometers into tissue and target single cells in 3-D space."
-The technology, which was patented by researchers at the University of Texas at Austin, means that surgeons can excise diseased or damaged cells without disturbing or damaging healthy surrounding cells in delicate surgeries involving areas such as the eyes and vocal chords.
+The technology, which was patented by researchers at the University of Texas at Austin, allows surgeons to excise diseased or damaged cells without disturbing or damaging healthy surrounding cells in delicate surgeries involving areas such as the eyes and vocal chords.

 Photoacoustic microscopy (PAM)

 Photoacoustic microscopy (PAM) is an imaging technology that utilizes both laser technology and ultrasound technology.
 This dual imaging modality is far superior at imaging deep tissue and vascular tissues than previous imaging technologies.
-The improvement in resolution provides higher quality images of deep tissues and vascular systems, allowing non-invasive differentiation of cancerous tissues vs healthy tissue by observing such things as "water content, oxygen saturation level, and hemoglobin concentration".
+The improvement in resolution provides higher quality images of deep tissues and vascular systems, allowing non-invasive differentiation of cancerous tissues vs healthy tissue by observing such things as water content, oxygen saturation level, and hemoglobin concentration.
 Researchers have also been able to use PAM to diagnose endometriosis in rats.